brianbunke/brianbunke.github.io/_posts/2017-03-08-vester-2-vest-harder.md

  - psgallery
  - github
 ---

-> Part 1 of this series, [Introducing Vester], covers the basics of what Vester is and how to get started.
->
-> Part 3, [Write Your Own Vester Test], covers the individual *.Vester.ps1 test structure, and walks through an example of how to create your own tests.

 Relevant Vester links, conveniently up top for your reference:
 - The project is published on the [PowerShell Gallery] and maintained, open-source, on [GitHub]